Step-by-step guide on leveraging PowerShell exit codes to automate script error handling and integrate with external automation tools.

 try {

-# Attempt a risky operation
+# Try to perform a risky operation

 Get-Content "C:\\NonExistentFile.txt"